Machi Picchu. Inca Trail trek 4 days

 • Sanitary facilities at the campsites were simple but well-maintained.

-In conclusion, I highly recommend doing this Inca Trail Trek with G Adventures.
+So, my conclusion is that I can confidently recommend doing this Inca Trail Trek with G Adventures.

 The main street of Cusco Peru, a wide street with cars and pedestrians, bathed in sunlight.
 You can see the mountains in a distance.